nadigerdivya/Interview_Questions/README.md

 7. What version of React you used?
 8. How Diffing algorithm works?
 9. What are the other state management libraries available for react apart from Redux.
-10. What are the advantages and disadvantages of closure?
+10. What is controlled and uncontrolled components in react?

 Redux